Learn the best way to vacuum seal burgers for sous vide cooking or freezing.

 You can cook them 1-3 days ahead of time.
 Place them in the fridge until you are ready to head out.
 It's a big time saver and it takes the stress of getting your burgers done perfectly.

 Maybe you got a bunch of ground meat on sale at the store.
 You might want to portion them out into patties and vacuum seal them for later.
 It's another great time saver.
 You can throw them in the freezer and just pull them out when you are ready to cook.
+Plus sealing them will help keep freezer burn at bay.

-You don't need to even thaw them, throw them in frozen.
+For sous vide, you don't need to even thaw them, throw them in frozen.
 You might want to give yourself an extra 20-30 minutes of cook time.
 If your burgers are thin, it won't take long for them to be defrosted in your water bath.

 ➕ More Sous Vide